5 Secrets for Finding Joy in Life

 Instead of feeling proud, I’d jump straight into the next project and never give myself a second thought.

-One way I’ve brought more joy and happiness into my life has been celebrating the small things.
+One way I’ve brought more joy and authentic happiness into my life has been by celebrating the small things.

 So whenever I do something I’m proud of like putting up all of my laundry instead of letting it linger in the basket for five weeks, reformating all 600 of my blog posts, or finishing a chapter in my third book, I take a few moments to recognize the accomplishment and congratulate myself!